QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Simulation results

 Let us take, for the sake of giving an example, an average 250 amino acids protein, which has approximately 500 angles to fix.
 If we use $b = 6$ bits to specify such angles as might be done in a realistic setting, the classical $\min_t TTS$ would be $\approx(2^b)^{2\times 250\times r} = (2^6)^{500\times 0.88}$.
-The quantum $\min_t TTS$, on the other hand, will be such number to the corresponding exponent of figure \ref{fig:fixed_beta_TTS_slope}, that we will call $e_m = 0.89$ and $e_r = 0.53$ for \texttt{minifold} and \texttt{random}.
+The quantum $\min_t TTS$, on the other hand, will be such number to the corresponding exponent of figure \ref{fig:fixed_beta_TTS_slope}, that we will call $e_m = 0.89$ and $e_r = 0.53$ for minifold and random.
 This will translate to a speedup factor of between $\approx 10^{87}$ and $10^{373}$, although the latter represents an upper bound and the former is probably closer to the actual value.

-This reveals that even if we take into account the slowdown due to error correction and other factors in quantum computing, the use of the quantum Metropolis seems very powerful and competitive.
-And this conclusion is robust: if we took the quantum advantage exponent to be just $e = 0.95$ and the growth of the TTS with the size of the space an extremely conservative $r =0.5$, the quantum speedup before factoring in the operating frequency of the computer will still be a factor of $\approx 10^{22}$.
-Larger proteins, which exist in nature, will exhibit even larger speedups in the TTS, the expected time it would take to find the native structure.
+However, in the previous estimates we did not take into account the quantum to classical overhead due to error correction.
+While doing so accurately would require to compile a quantum circuit for the Rosetta scoring function, we can nevertheless give some back-of-the-envelope estimates based on the literature.
+For example, it is known that performing a NAND logic gate would take approximately 10 orders of magnitude difference using early fault-tolerant quantum computers and classical implementations \cite{babbush2021focus}.
+Similarly, for the problem of performing simulated annealing on a small Sherrington-Kirkpatrick model, the time gap for performing a single update step would be at least $t_Q/t_C \geq 6.3\cdot 10^7$ \cite{babbush2021focus}.
+Our problem is more complex and therefore these estimates should be treated as lower bounds.

+To make a more precise account of this overhead, let us estimate the cost of performing a 64-bit multiplication in both a quantum and a classical computer.
+Notice that since the Rosetta scoring function is made out of a constant number of similar operations, the multiplicative slowdown will approximately be the slowdown in one of those operations.
+Let us start with the classical case.
+Multiplying two $n$-bit numbers can be done with $n^2$ bit additions, and a single full-adder will be composed of 2 XOR, 2 AND and 1 OR gates.
+Assuming that each of these take similar time as the NAND gate \cite{babbush2021focus}, the cost of a full adder would be $5\cdot 10^{-9}$ transistor seconds.
+The total cost of a multiplication of two 64-bit numbers is then $\approx 2\cdot 10^{-5}$ transistor seconds.

+The cost of a $n$-bit multiplication in a quantum computer is $21n^2$ T-gates \cite{munoz2017t} (integer division has a similar cost of $14n^2$ \cite{thapliyal2017quantum}).
+Assuming a same order of magnitude synthesis time for a Toffoli and a T-gate (10 qubit seconds \cite{babbush2021focus}), in this case, the time to perform the multiplication would be $\approx 10^6$ qubit seconds.
+Consequently, we can see $\approx 11$ orders of magnitude difference between the classical and quantum time required to perform a step.